akashdeep931/akashdeep931/README.md

 - Learning to code along with computer science fundamentals 💻 🧑🏽‍💻

-- My goal is to land a full-time software developer job while building  🕰️👨🏽‍💼
+- My short-term goal is to land a full-time software developer job  🕰️👨🏽‍💼

 - I like gaming, going out, coding, and specially, acting ♥️🎉💼